arangodb/docs-hugo/site/content/3.12/get-started/on-premises-installation.md

 ## Installation

 Head to [arangodb.com/download](https://www.arangodb.com/download/),
-select your operating system and download ArangoDB.
+select your operating system, and download ArangoDB.
 You may also follow the instructions on how to install with a package manager, if available.

 If you installed a binary package under Linux, the server is automatically started.

-If you installed ArangoDB under Windows as a service, the server is automatically started.
-Otherwise, run the `arangod.exe` located in the installation folder's `bin` directory.
-You may have to run it as administrator to grant it write permissions to `C:\Program Files`.

 For more in-depth information on how to install ArangoDB, as well as available startup parameters, installation in a cluster and so on, see